billykeyss/CodingQustions/README.md

 - [ ] Reverse a String iteratively and recursively
 - [x] Determine if 2 Strings are anagrams
 - [x] Check if String is a palindrome
-- [ ] Check if a String is composed of all unique characters
+- [x] Check if a String is composed of all unique characters
 - [x] Determine if a String is an int or a double
+- [x] Determine if a string is a permutation of another string
 - [ ] HARD: Find the shortest palindrome in a String
 - [ ] HARD: Print all permutations of a String
 - [ ] HARD: Given a single-line text String and a maximum width value, write the function 'String justify(String text, int maxWidth)' that formats the input text using full-justification, i.e., extra spaces on each line are equally distributed between the words; the first word on each line is flushed left and the last word on each line is flushed right